-You can also access from JavaScript all functions and variables defined in Python by using the pyodide.globals object.
+All functions and variables defined in the Python global scope are accessible via the pyodide. globals object.

-For example, if you run the code x = numpy.ones([3,3]) in Python, you can access the variable x from JavaScript in your browser's developer console as pyodide.globals.get("x").
+For example, if you run the code x = numpy.ones([3,3]) in Python global scope, you can access the global variable x from JavaScript in your browser's developer console with pyodide.globals.get("x").
 The same goes for functions and imports.
 See Type translations for more details.

-You can try it yourself in the browser console:
+You can try it yourself in the browser console.
+Go to